armory/documentation/_user_guides/kubernetes-v2.md

 ![artifacts](https://cl.ly/091z2h232r0d/page.png)

 After configuring the artifacts we'll need to associate them with a Github trigger so the pipeline is triggered whenever there are modifications pushed to Github.
 For example, the pipeline below will only trigger when _either_ `deployment.yml` _or_ `config-map.yml` are modified and pushed to the repository.
+If the manifest isn't modified it'll use the latest version that was deployed.

 > Note: If you haven't already, you'll need to configure [Github webhooks](https://www.spinnaker.io/setup/features/notifications/#github) for your Spinnaker instance.